-This is our review of the Aer Lingus Lounge at Heathrow Terminal 2.
+This is our review of the Aer Lingus Lounge at London Heathrow Airport’s Terminal 2.

 Over the next week or so I am reviewing an Aer Lingus business class trip from London to Boston via Dublin.

 Due to the low taxes and excellent Aer Lingus business class seating, this is a great way to spend your Avios.
 If you want to know where Aer Lingus flies long haul, and how to book using your points, look at the first part of this series which was published yesterday.

 My journey began with a short connecting flight to Dublin.
 Aer Lingus flies from many regional airports in the UK to Dublin.
 Living in London this meant my trip started at London Heathrow Terminal 2 and by visiting the Aer Lingus Lounge.

 Where is the Aer Lingus lounge at Heathrow Terminal 2?

 Terminal 2 is the newest of the four Heathrow terminals (Terminal 1 is now closed) and, whilst not as expensively finished as Terminal 5, is bright and airy.

 The main shopping area is down one level.
 The Aer Lingus lounge is located within the main departures area on the same level as security, so don’t head for the escalators!
 Instead, head to the right.

 As the Aer Lingus flight from Heathrow to Dublin doesn’t operate a Business Class I had to show my ticket for the connecting Business Class flight from Dublin to get in.
 Alternatively I could have flashed my BA Silver card.